azer/yolo/README.md

 # Todo

+- [ ] Socket needs to be refactored to handle :/
 - [ ] Rely on exit code instead of stderr ?
 - [ ] Read filenames from another file.
 So we could do `yolo -f index.html` and get live updates when dependencies change.
 - [ ] Show last build status